jbahamon/ctm-lucca/Readme.md

 Lucca summons Gato.
 He's had some practice, as he'll walk toward your opponent and try to punch him/her.
 You're free to move after Gato starts moving, so try to team up with him!
-Gato will dissapear after a set time, so don't do this if your opponent is far away.
+Gato will stop walking after a set time, so don't do this if your opponent is far away.

 **Flare**: D, DF, F, D, DF, F, a/b/c (Standing).
 Requires 1000 Power.